lionelmace/ibmcloud-labs/labs/Lab CloudFoundry - Deploy TODO web application/README.md

 # Step 6 - Push your local change to the cloud

-Cloud Foundry relies on the *manifest.yml* file to know what to do when you push the app on Bluemix.
+Cloud Foundry relies on the *manifest.yml* file to know what to do when you push the app on IBM Cloud.
 A default manifest.yml file was generated for our app.
 It looks like:

   ```yml